 Those wishing to visit friends or relatives in Qatar may ask them to apply to the immigration authorities in Qatar on their behalf for a visa.

->

-> You can only apply for a temporary residence visa if you have a firm job offer or contract from an employer in Qatar; it usually take six weeks to process.
+You can only apply for a temporary residence visa if you have a firm job offer or contract from an employer in Qatar.
 Work permits can only be obtained by a local sponsor.

->

-> If applying for a visa in advance, you must show a recent bank statement with a balance of at least £850.
+If applying for a visa in advance, you must show a recent bank statement with a balance of at least £850.

 If you wish to extend your visa, you must apply to the Ministry of Interior (www.moi.gov.qa).